From $242 (INCL GST) for email version

 We are able to deliver our full service couriered product to the Sydney metropolitan area within about 5 hours of receiving an order.
 Orders received before 12 midday are usually delivered the same day.
 Documents being sent to Brisbane and Melbourne will be sent by courier or express post and are often delivered the next day (orders must be received by 1pm for delivery the next day) and within a couple of days to Perth and regional areas.

 Please note that the Stamp Duty cost is not included in the listed price for the Unit Trust Deed.
 Trust Deeds established in either NSW or Victoria need to be duty stamped upon execution.

-NSW The Office of State Revenue fees are $500 for the original trust deed and $10 for subsequent duplicates on top of the above trust deed prices.
-A service fee of $77 including GST is applicable.
+NSW Revenue NSW fees are $500 for the original trust deed and $10 for subsequent duplicates on top of the above trust deed prices.
+Service fees from $88 including GST are applicable.

 What is a Standard Unit Trust?